Strategic Brief, Decision-Layer Architecture for Agentic AI

 Analytics-era advantage

 Each era's advantage compresses as the next one opens.
-The combined entity sits at the Era Three inflection: an established Era One operator footprint (RealPage), the Era Two analytics layer that has not solved real assets at substrate depth, and the open Era Three substrate the acquisition is built to own.
+The combined entity sits at the Era Three inflection: an established Era One operator footprint (RealPage), the Era Two analytics layer that has not solved real assets at foundation depth, and the open Era Three foundation the combined entity is built to own.

 The defensive case: reproducibility is the next audit standard